AlanGFelix/Batabit-mobile/README.md

 # Batabit-mobile
-A landing page from a fake company called Batabir.
+A landing page from a fake company called Batatabit.
 A project made it in HTML and CSS.